A projection method for particle resampling: A particle resampling method

 \subsection{Moore-Penrose stability}

-Care must be taken in the explicit inverse of $M_p M_p^T$ as it can be singular from, for example, empty rows of $M_p$ if there are no particles in an FE basis function.
-Defining the particle grid is under the control of the algorithm, unlike in coarse-graining and field solves, and sufficient constraints must be understood.
+Care must be taken in the explicit inverse of $M_p M_p^T$ as it can be singular.
+Stability can be guaranteed because defining the particle grid is under the control of the algorithm, unlike in coarse-graining and field solves.
 A necessary condition for stability of the pseudoinverses is that there does not exist a set of vertices whose union of support of associated FE basis functions contains less particles than the number of vertices in the set.
 This is not rigorous but comes from the intuition that no set of equations (rows of $M_p$) should have less non-empty columns than rows, otherwise the matrix locally singular.
 Further we find that more particles than basis functions are required for stability in, for example, the $1D$ periodic direction if, with degree $Q$ element (e.g., $Q=2$, a Q2 element), there are $Q$ particles per cell, which results in an equal number of particles and basis functions (equations or vertices). $M_p$ is square in this case, but we observe that $\left(M_P M_p^T \right)$ is singular except for the special case where the particles and mesh points are aligned as in the direct remap method in \S\ref{sec:directmap}.
-This criterion is not practical to check with an arbitrary set of particles, but we believe that a simple criterion is robust in our experience although not tight.
-With tensor elements, we use $\left(Q+1\right)^{D}$ particles per cell.
-We are able to use $Q^D$ particles per cell in the doubly periodic case in the direct remap test in \S\ref{sec:directmap} because $\overline M_p = I$.
-One could imagine a tighter criteria where boundary cells have $Q^{D} + 1$ particles and interior cells have $Q^{D}$, but we have not tested this.
+This criterion is not practical to check with an arbitrary set of particles, and we use $\left(Q+1\right)^{D}$ particles per cell, which is safe and simple, but one could probably create a grid with $Q^D + 1$ particles in general positions.